Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Gout is caused by an accumulation of crystalized uric acid in the joints, leading to inflammation.

-High levels of uric acid can be caused by diets high in purines, certain medical conditions, obesity, or alcohol consumption.
+High levels of uric acid can be caused by a diet high in purines, certain medical conditions, obesity, or alcohol consumption.
 Purines are typically found in foods such as red meat, shellfish, and sugar-sweetened beverages.

 Recurrent episodes of gout are common and if large numbers of urate crystals accumulate, they may form lumps on the toe known as tophi, alongside the usual swelling associated with gout.